 CSUN holds challenges for students to show off their best work.
 Challenges are created with a theme such as written work, animated short, video, written essay, art, volunteer work, or academic success to best showcase a variety of CSUN talent.
 View the Challenges and Prizes page for more information and to view rules and guidelines.

-Matador Moments is a annual online challenge that reflects on first-year student experiences for Freshmen and Transfer students.
+Matador Moments is an annual online challenge that reflects on first-year student experiences for Freshmen and Transfer students.
 For the past four years, our CSUN Canvas e-Portfolio team has collaborated with the Office of Student Success to invite all CSUN students to participate in our annual Matador Moments Challenge.
-Last year our challenge theme was asking all CSUN students to share their reflections on Portfolium about their experience attending virtual classes and in-person classes for the hybrid academic year.
+Last year our challenge theme was asking all CSUN students to share their reflections on their Canvas e-portfolio about their experience attending virtual classes and in-person classes for the hybrid academic year.
 Each year we provide a different theme for the challenge.
 To learn more about the challenge or enroll, visit Matador Moments.

-Portfolium is available to all faculty and staff.
-To access Portfolium, visit CSUN Portfolium using your CSUN user ID and password to log in.
-You will be asked a few questions to customize your account.
-Read more about ideas for faculty on how to use Portfolium to encourage student learning.
+Canvas e-portfolio is available to all faculty and staff.
+Read more about ideas for faculty on how to use Canvas e-portfolio to encourage student learning.

-Helping students create their Portfolium presence can be a powerful way to link students’ academic work to real-world outcomes.
-Faculty and staff can play a key role in helping students translate what they learned at CSUN to viable job opportunities and professional advancement that will last a lifetime.
-New and creative uses of Portfolium for students, coursework, and capstone projects are already being developed by innovative faculty at CSUN.
+Helping students create their e-portfolio presence can be a powerful way to link students’ academic work to real-world outcomes.
+Faculty and staff can play a key role in helping students translate what they learned at CSUN into viable job opportunities and professional advancement that will last a lifetime.
+New and creative uses of Canvas e-portfolio for students, coursework, and capstone projects are already being developed by innovative faculty at CSUN.

 By providing guidance and feedback on their entries, faculty use this as another avenue to help students learn more deeply and develop a wide variety of skills.
 Students can develop:

-Q. Is Portfolium free for CSUN faculty and students to use?
+Q. Is Canvas e-portfolio free for CSUN faculty and students to use?

-A. Yes, with funding made available through the Chancellor's Office, Portfolium is available for CSUN students and faculty at no cost.
+A. Yes, with funding made available through the Chancellor's Office, Canvas e-portfolio is available for CSUN students and faculty at no cost.

-Q. What is the difference between Portfolium and LinkedIn?
+Q. What is the difference between Canvas e-portfolio and LinkedIn?

-A. Portfolium is aimed at students to display their projects and accomplishments.
-Students can upload multimedia files to showcase their work, and link their Portfolium account to their LinkedIn account.
+A. Canvas e-portfolio is aimed at students to display their projects and accomplishments.
+Students can upload multimedia files to showcase their work and link their e-portfolio account to their LinkedIn account.

 Q. Is my account already set up for me or do I have to create it myself?

-A. Yes, there are workshops for students on how to log-in to an account, publish a project, and connect with others.
-Faculty can request a workshop for their class by filling out the Portfolium presentation request form.
+A. Yes, there are workshops for students on how to log in to an account, publish a project, and connect with others.
+Faculty can request a workshop for their class or a private consultation by filling out the Presentation request form.

-Q. Can the students share the link to a Portfolium project?
+Q. Can the students share the link to a Canvas e-portfolio group project?

-A. Yes, by clicking the “share” button on the Portfolium project, you can share the link to the project.
+A. Yes, by clicking the “share” button on the project, you can share the link to the project.
 How do I share a project?

 Q. What determines “Project Strength”?

-A. Adding projects, skills, tags, connections will increase your profile and project strength.
+A. Adding projects, skills, tags, and connections will increase your profile and project strength.
 Follow our guideline that showcases ways to build your project strength.

-Q. How do you upload videos to Portfolium?
+Q. How do you upload videos to Canvas e-portfolio?

 A. Portfolium can only host video links from outside sources, such as YouTube, Vimeo, etc. Click here to view a complete list of acceptable files to upload.

-Q. Why add a description in your project?
+Q. Why add a description to your project?